Silver Apples of the Moon (Morton Subotnick album): Background

-Subotnick began creating electronic music as a student at Mills College in the late 1950s, a period when he also played clarinet with the San Francisco Symphony.
-When commissioned to write incidental music for a production of King Lear, Subotnick instead recorded vocals from the play's lead actor Michael O'Sullivan and cut-and-pasted his voice in various fashions for almost a year until he had created a resulting piece of music constructed entirely out of O'Sullivan's voice.
+Subotnick began creating electronic music as a student at Mills College in the late 1950s, a period during which he also played clarinet with the San Francisco Symphony.
+When commissioned to write incidental music for a production of King Lear, Subotnick instead recorded vocals from the play's lead actor Michael O'Sullivan and cut-and-pasted the tape of his voice in various fashions for almost a year until he had created a resulting piece of music constructed entirely out of O'Sullivan's voice.
 The composer realised that the technology he used could create a new environment for composing that he referred to as "music as studio art": "You would be composing music as a studio art.
 I made the decision at that point that this new technology was going to allow for everything to be different.
 A new kind of composer."
-Subotnick's new interest in electro-acoustic music led to him founding the San Francisco Tape Music Center in 1961 with fellow musician Ramon Sender.
-At the center, both musicians aspired to create compositions featuring sounds that could not be created with conventional acoustic instruments.
+Subotnick's new interest in electro-acoustic music led to him founding the San Francisco Tape Music Center in 1961 with fellow musicians Ramon Sender and Pauline Oliveros.
+They and their collaborators and associates at the San Francisco Tape Music Center aspired to create compositions featuring sounds that could not be created with conventional acoustic instruments.

-In the early 1960s, Subotnick and Sender searched San Francisco for an engineer who could help materialize their concepts about sound manipulation via electronic circuits, and soon found Don Buchla.
-Using a $500 grant from the Rockafeller Foundation, they created the Buchla 100 synthesizer, an instrument sometimes believed to be the world's first analogue synthesizer.
+Subotnick and Sender searched San Francisco for an engineer who could help materialize their concepts about sound manipulation via electronic circuits, and soon found engineer and amateur composer Don Buchla.
+Using a $500 grant from the Rockefeller Foundation, they created the Buchla 100 modular synthesizer, an instrument sometimes believed to be the world's first analog synthesizer.
 As the creators' vision for the Buchla 100 was to provide a new way of creating music, the instrument lacked a black-and-white keyboard and instead focused on "the movement and manipulation of frequencies."
 Subotnick recalled: "To me, this was Day Zero for the evolution of music.
 A new new music.
 Not a new old music."
-The composer perceived the instrument to be an opportunity to radicalise traditional high culture, imagining that, if the instrument was inexpensively mass-produced, it would become popular in middle-class American households.
-The instrument was defined by its inventive tonal colors, crisp sine waves, rich counterpoint of gestures and the spatial movement evident in the music created on the instrument.
+The composer perceived the instrument to be an opportunity to radicalize traditional high culture, imagining that, if the instrument was inexpensively mass-produced, it would become popular in middle-class American households.